 Knapic had been accepted to spend the fall semester studying in Prague.
 She would have taken five classes through the program, including three political science courses, a literature course and a history course.
 She also would have traveled across eastern Europe, with trips to Budapest, Vienna and Warsaw during the semester.

-Shortly after Knapic determined she would not be going on the trip, Elon University canceled most fall study abroad programs, making her decision a bit easier to shoulder.
+Shortly after Knapic determined she would not be going on the trip, most fall study abroad programs had been canceled, making her decision a bit easier to shoulder.

 “I was definitely disappointed because the study abroad focus is one of the main reasons I chose Elon,” Knapic said.
 “But under the circumstances, it was pretty easy to accept.”